MadeTechAcademy/chapter2-stephane-torres-madetech/apprentice-follow-up/questions.md

     Using a .dockerignore file so that certain files/folders aren't copied/built<br /> Using multistage builds to hide what was baked into previous images/stages

-6. Which exercise had the biggest impact on the image quality and why?
+6. Which exercise had the biggest impact on the image quality and why?<br />
+    I think exercises 1, 5 and 6 probably have the most impact on image quality, making sure we're only using what we need in terms of packages/dependencies and systems, by using appropriate base images.
+Exercises 5 and 6 focus on what's being exposed and how we can minimise that as much as possible to keep our builds secure.

 ## Part 2
 Answer these after some reflection on your delivery